Synk: Aexis Line

-Synk: Aexis Line is the ongoing third concert tour by South Korean girl group Aespa.
-The tour will begin on August 29, 2025, at the KSPO Dome in Seoul, South Korea and set to conclude on April 4, 2026, in Jakarta, Indonesia.
+Synk: Aexis Line is the third concert tour by South Korean girl group Aespa.
+The tour began on August 29, 2025, at the KSPO Dome in Seoul, South Korea, and concluded on April 26, 2026, at the Tokyo Dome in Tokyo, Japan.

 Background

 On June 10, 2025, SM Entertainment revealed that Aespa would be embarking on their third concert tour, following the conclusion of their previous tour Synk: Parallel Line in March.
 The announcement came after news that the group would hold a Japan tour in May.
 The tour is set to begin with three consecutive shows at the KSPO Dome in Seoul, South Korea, before continuing on to Fukuoka, Tokyo, Nagoya and Osaka in Japan.
 Additional Asian dates were announced on August 6.
 On November 8, four new Japanese shows were added.